xFN10x/bedrockR/README.md

 This app was made with Visual Studio Code, and it is fully setup to be used with it.

+bedrockR is made with Java 21, and it is tested, and known to work with [OpenJDK](https://openjdk.org/).
+If you don't know which OpenJDK distro to use, use [Microsoft's](https://learn.microsoft.com/en-ca/java/openjdk/download#openjdk-21).

 ### Debugging/Contributing

 It is reccomened to use Visual Studio code to make edits.
 Here are the extension I reccomend: